gryphonshafer/Quizzing-Rule-Book/meta/change_management.md

 ## Phase 4: District Ratification

-Following the conclusion of phase 3, Zachary will take a resulting final PDF of the whole of the project's content and submit this to all 16 active districts.
-Gryphon will make available a ratification PR similar to the PR from phase 3.
+Following the conclusion of phase 3, Gryphon will make available a ratification PR similar to the PR from phase 3 and generate a final PDF of the whole of the project's content.
+Zachary will submit the PDF and PR link to all "active" districts. ("Active" will mean districts that have responded to the CQLT's email sent October 30, 2020.)
+Everyone will do as much as they reasonably can to encourage a broad a reading and solicitation of feedback from all Quizzingdom as possible.

 During phase 4, anyone may provide feedback on the phase 4 PR.
+All feedback should be made in the form of comments on the PR on GitHub as this assures us of universal public transparency.
 The 4 developers will respond to this feedback as they did for phase 3 feedback.
+The deadline for filing comments will be 3 calendar months from the date phase 4 began.

 When a *district's coordinator* (DC) confirms to his or her satisfaction that the PDF represents FE to the current rule book, that DC will notify Zachary of his or her district's ratification of the PDF.
-Once Zachary receives ratification notification from over 66% of the 16 districts (11 or more districts), then phase 4 is complete.
+Once Zachary receives ratification notification from over 66% of the "active" districts, then phase 4 is complete.
+The deadline for receiving votes from DCs will be 1 month after the deadline for filing comments.
+Any "active" district not casting a vote by this deadline will be considered "inactive" for the purposes of this vote.
+Any DC voting against ratification will be required to provide one or more explicit reasons for their vote.

 At this point, the PDF will be ratified but not implemented.
 It will be at the CQLT's sole discretion as to when to implement the PDF as the rule book for *International Bible Quizzing* (IBQ).
 It will be at each district's sole discretion as to when to implement the PDF as the rule book for their district programs.